spicymuffin/yshttl/README.md

 }
 ```

-### explanaiton:
+### explanation:

-this schdule will book the following shuttles for USER_01:
+this schedule will book the following shuttles for USER_01:

 1.  on monday (day of the week 0) from **S**inchon at available times BEFORE (mode = l) 9:30
 2.  on tuesday (day of the week 1) from **S**inchon at available times BEFORE (mode = l) 7:30